rust-lang/rfcs/text/0000-const-value-parameters.md

 the array size) must be equal to another parameter (in this case the `ArrayWrap` const parameter).

-However, when an arbitrary constant expression is used, it is not be reasonable to expect the compiler to invert the expression to perform type inference:
+However, when an arbitrary constant expression is used, it is not reasonable to expect the compiler to invert the expression to perform type inference:

 ```rust